NaeiKinDus/certbot-online/README.md

 - PHAR support (which should be enabled by default),
 - PHP 8.2+,
 - cURL and JSON extensions for PHP,
+- the `dig` binary to perform DNS propagation checks,
 - [Certbot](https://certbot.eff.org/).

 ***For development only***